solid/authorization-panel/proposals/wac-acp-diff-story.md

 (We leave the namespace for `:authorizes` open for the moment as it could be in the wac, the acp, or another namespace).

 This would allow one to place rules in different resources without needing to specify the `wac:accessTo` relation as in ACP.
-So for example, the access control resource associated with Tim Berners-Lee's WebID Profile could contain
+For example, the access control resource associated with Tim Berners-Lee's WebID Profile could contain &mdash;

 ```Turtle
 <> :authorizes _:a1, <personal#Rule1> .